 The Bollinger Band indicator was developed by John Bollinger and uses standard deviation of prices and the volatility to create an upper and lower band around the stock price.
 When volatility increases the bands automatically widen and when volatility decreases, they contract.

 These bands act as natural areas of support and resistance.
-A Bollinger band is calculated 2 standard deviations away from the moving average.
+It is calculated 2 standard deviations away from the moving average.

 NOTE: It is important to know how moving averages work before learning the Bollinger band concepts.